 For any graded debate or discussion, I give the students one skill from the Speaking and Listening standards that I want them to focus on.
 I deliver this to them in the form of a statement (see the image below) or question (see the list later in this post), and I post that on the board or in the day’s slideshow.

-Before the debate or discussion begins, I explain the move to students, but, way more importantly, I model it for them as well, usually with a different topic from what they’re about to speak about.
+Before the debate or discussion begins, I explain the move to students, but, way more importantly, I model it for them as well, usually with a different topic from what they’re going to speak about.
 To help illustrate why and how they’re working on this move, I also connect the Speaking and Listening move to moves I want them to make in their writing.
 Speaking and Listening tasks are awesome avenues into better writing and reading.

 To scaffold the moves, I often include a sentence starter or two on the board (energetic nod to Graff and Birkenstein).
 These enable students to frame their ideas within effective language.
 I always remind students that their responses need not be limited to these templates.